slavesocieties/openai/next_steps.md

 HTR

--play around with the GUI some to figure out what level of detail is best for HTR
-    -lines? entries? entire images?

--create training data corresponding to this level of detail
+-combine training data from Drive and S3 into a single bucket, make sure that color scheme of training data is consistent and corresponds to input

 -expand infrastructure to allow gpt4 api calls for text recognition
-    -check pricing (or api documentation) for model name

 -hook up the entire pipeline and see how widely applicable it is

--build lambda functions that trigger when IIIF manifests (?) hit an S3 bucket
+-build lambda functions (?) that trigger when IIIF manifests (?) hit an S3 bucket
     -need all images to already be in place and trigger needs to reference them

 Production